Jessica Cruz: Publication history

 Jessica Cruz's name is mentioned and her right hand appears briefly in a single panel of the 2013 issue Green Lantern #20.
 Her next appearance comes in Justice League (vol. 2) #30, when the Ring of Volthoom locates her, and she then gains her powers in the following issue.
 She was dubbed "Power Ring" while she was host to the Ring of Volthoom but is not a member of Crime Syndicate of America.
 Jessica becomes an official member of the Green Lantern Corps, in the Prime Earth reality, at the end of The Darkseid War storyline.

 Fictional character biography

 The New 52

-Teenager Jessica Cruz and her friends were on a hunting trip when they accidentally stumble across two criminals burying a body.
-Jessica manages to escape while her friends are murdered but is left severely traumatized and riddled with guilt.
-The Ring of Volthoom, which feeds off fear and abandoned Power Ring after his death in Forever Evil, locates Jessica and forcibly attaches itself to her hand.
+Jessica Cruz and her friends were on a hunting trip when they accidentally stumble across two men burying a body.
+The men brutally murder her friends, and Jessica manages to escape, but is left severely traumatized.
+The Ring of Volthoom, which feeds off fear and had abandoned Power Ring after his death during the Crime Syndicate's incursion to Prime Earth, is able to locate her due to her trauma.
+Unlike the previous ring bearers, she does not willingly accept the ring, but is forced to accept it.
+The Ring tortures Jessica with physical and psychological pain.
+The Ring explains that it is using Jessica to attract the being that destroyed Earth-Three to Prime Earth because he is dying (for reasons not explained) and wants to take the planet with him.